You can stop struggling trying to figure out how to describe a color – is it pink? Green? Blue? Purple?

 OVERVIEW OF THE CSCW

 • Degrees on outside of color wheel = the lower case “h” means hue angle or degrees in the CIE LCh (ab) color space.

-• There are 10 Hue Families on the inside of the color wheel:
+• There are 10 Munsell Hue Families on the inside of the color wheel:

 R = Red, YR = Yellow-Red, Y = Yellow, GY = Green-Yellow, G = Green,